joshuasommerfeld/klaxons-at-dawn/README.md

 3. A mutant mega zombie is introduced (can be in it's own scene and revealed to the player characters later)
 4. Zombies are now fast and can work together
 5. One of the survivor PCs or NPCs has been hiding a bite; they turn into a zombie suddenly and violently
-6. A PC is killed by a zombie
+6. A PC is killed by a zombie.
+They create a new character that is introduced in that players' next scene.

 ## Human Escalations

 1. Something happens that splits the party into two.
 The Director chooses who gets paired.
-2. Surivior party runs into another group of survivors, but they are hostile.
+2. The party runs into another group of survivors, but they are hostile.
 3. The vehicle blows up and the survivors will have to find an alternative transport.
 4. A military operations unit shows up, purging zombies and survivors alike.
 5. A player character has an epiphany which causes a personality shift (they move their personality rating up or down 1)
-6. A player character is killed by a human survivor
+6. A PC is killed by another PC or NPC.
+They create a new character that is introduced in that players' next scene.

 # The Final Escalation